Gemma Arterton & Jason Tobin Starring In Martial Arts Comedy ‘Enter The Dragons’ For ‘Persepolis’ Director; WestEnd Launches Sales – EFM

 “Enter The Dragons is an incredibly fun and modern comedy written, directed, produced and starring some of the most prominent women in the film industry today.
 WestEnd has been championing strong female stories and promoting female talent through our WeLove brand and this is a great example of the type of story audiences want to see more of,” added WestEnd’s Maya Amsellem.

-Gemma Arterton is repped by CAA and Independent Talent, Jason Tobin is repped by The Artists Partnership and Marjane Satrapi is repped by UTA.
+Gemma Arterton is repped by CAA and Independent Talent, Jason Tobin is repped by The Artists Partnership and Anonymous Content.
+Marjane Satrapi is repped by UTA.
+Joy Wilkinson is repped by Berlin Associates in the UK and CAA in the US.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.